henryw374/tempo/README.md

 * The underlying [Javascript platform time API](https://github.com/tc39/proposal-temporal) has semi-stabilized at ecma `stage 3` - meaning implementors can still suggest changes.
 When it has reached `stage 4`, application developers targeting the browser will need to include their own script to bring in a polyfill if the end-user's browser does not yet have the platform API required.
 * Not that much of the `Tempo` API exists at the moment - see `Usage` below for all ideas & plans.
-FYI The API is planned to mostly consist generated code.
+FYI The API is planned to mostly consist of generated code.
 * Feedback welcome!

 ## About